|Title:||Nichols Family Director of Athletics|

 Robert L. Scalise was introduced as Harvard's Nichols Family Director of Athletics in July 2001 after five years as associate dean and senior executive officer of the Harvard Business School.

-Scalise, the seventh person to hold the director of athletics post at Harvard, oversees the nation's largest Division I athletics program with 42 varsity sports, two dozen junior varsity and club teams, more than 1,200 intercollegiate athletes and a broad array of wellness and recreation programs and facilities.
+Scalise, the seventh person to hold the director of athletics post at Harvard, oversees the nation's largest Division I athletics program with 42 varsity sports, 63 club programs, more than 1,200 intercollegiate athletes and a broad array of wellness and recreation programs and facilities.

-In 12 years as director of athletics, Scalise has seen Harvard win 14 national team championships and 83 Ivy League titles.
-While Harvard puts special emphasis on Ivy League championships, the department has had considerable success on a national level under Scalise by winning team and/or individual national championships in five of the last seven seasons.
+In 13 years as director of athletics, Scalise has seen Harvard win 16 national team championships and 97 Ivy League titles, including a school-record 14 conference crowns in both the 2004-05 and 2013-14 seasons.
+While Harvard puts special emphasis on Ivy League championships, the department has had considerable success on a national level under Scalise by winning team and/or individual national championships in six of the last eight seasons.

-Under Scalise, Harvard has played host to several high-level NCAA tournaments including the 2006 women's basketball Final Four at the TD Banknorth Garden as well as the 2008, 2009 and 2012 men's lacrosse championships at Gillette Stadium.
+Under Scalise, Harvard has played host to several high-level NCAA tournaments including the 2006 women's basketball Final Four at the TD Banknorth Garden as well as the 2008, 2009 and 2012 men's lacrosse championships at Gillette Stadium and the 2010 fencing championships at Gordon Indoor Track.
 In 2013, Harvard again played host to the NCAA women’s water polo championships at Blodgett Pool.
+The Crimson has also welcomed the top college squash teams in the country on numerous occasions, hosting the 2008 and 2014 men's College Squash Association championships and the 2009 and 2012 women's CSA championships.

 Along with his business background, Scalise has extensive ties to Ivy League athletics as an All-America lacrosse player at Brown and later as head coach of the Harvard men's lacrosse and women's soccer programs.